Australian Grading System Explained: A Complete Guide

 Below are the highest GPAs for each grading scale:

-• A GPA of 4 corresponds to the highest grade (HD), while 0 represents the lowest grade (Fail).
+• If You Study at a University With a GPA Scale of 4: A GPA of 4 corresponds to the highest grade (HD), while 0 represents the lowest grade (Fail).

-• A GPA of 7 signifies the highest grade (HD), and 0 signifies the lowest grade (Fail).
+• If You Study at a University With a GPA Scale of 7: A GPA of 7 signifies the highest grade (HD), and 0 signifies the lowest grade (Fail).

 To determine which grading scale applies to your academic program, it is crucial to inquire with your school.